coderCleric/Poltergeist/poltergeist_release/README.md

 - Some actions require so much power that they may not be possible unless a certain number of players are dead.
 This prevents ghosts from doing anything grand at the start, but they will become more and more capable as the day goes on!

 # Custom Noises
 By pressing 'V', it's possible for ghosts to make noises that the living can hear.
-These noises are pulled from the "sounds" folder in the mod files, which means that they can be changed!
+These noises are pulled from the `sounds` folder in the mod files, which means that they can be changed!
 If you're careful about it, the sounds will even be synced between players!
 Some things to keep in mind while putting your own sounds:
 - Sounds are only updated when the game starts, so changing them mid-game won't do anything.
 - Only .wav, .ogg, and .mp3 files are supported.
 Any other file format will be ignored with a warning.
 - Sounds are played from each player's machine, not streamed over the network.
 This means that people having different sound files in their folders will lead to them hearing different sounds.
 To make sure that your friends hear the same sounds as you, **make sure that you all have the same files with the same names!**

+**Soundpacks**<br />
+Soundpacks are now possible!
+If another mod has a folder titled `PoltergeistSounds` in it, any files within that folder will be loaded in the same way as those in Poltergeist's `sounds` folder.
+To have your soundpack work with mod managers, it is suggested that you follow the folder structure `MySoundpack/BepInEx/Plugins/PoltergeistSounds`. `MySoundpack`'s name should be changed to match the name of your mod, and it should contain your soundpack's manifest, icon, and readme. `PoltergeistSounds` should contain all of the sounds that you wish to add.

 # Controls
 - **Movement**: Same as how you move your living character, except that moving forwards and backwards can also change your elevation.